amcasari/wwconnect-2016-spark4everyone/README.md

 <h2>DataBricks Community Edition</h2>

 A free version of databricks spark platform for learning.
-Waiting list for accounts.
+There is a waiting list for accounts.
+No local installation needed!
+Awesome!

 ----